 Jennifer threw her hands up at us, continued to yell in our faces, and ran off.
 After having so many issues with West Elm, we've continued to patronize the business and have finally realized we will NEVER do so again.
 We found the tail end of our visit to be so exceptionally rude and beyond the limits of appropriate public behavior by a sales person and a manager.
 To that end, we've decided to express our concern in terms of the time we lost, which is valuable, and expect to be reimbursed for the amount wasted during the entirety of our visit at the store.
 If West Elm's associates find it appropriate to demean customers, then those same associates should also be willing to pay customers back for their time spent being put in uncomfortable (and uncalled for) situations.
 Please let me know what amount you think is fair and how and when we can expect a resolution to this situation.

-Review about: West Elm Manager.
+Product or Service Mentioned: West Elm Manager.

 Reason of review: Poor customer service.